Caragana korshinskii

 Caragana korshinskii, also known as the Korshinsk pea shrub, is a shrub from the genus Caragana.
 The plant is native to sandy grass and desert areas of northern China and Mongolia.
-This plant is classified as an invasive species and is a minor host of Scolytus schevyrewi (banded elm bark beetle).
-Caragana Korshinskii is utilized in Northern China for both the fixation of sand and soil/water conservation.
+This plant is a minor host of Scolytus schevyrewi (banded elm bark beetle).
+Caragana korshinskii is utilized in Northern China for both the fixation of sand and soil/water conservation.
 This plant is found in desert regions of China and is adapted to suit that environment.
 This adaption is seen in its ability to survive under conditions prone to salty, cold, and dry conditions.

 It is commonly planted to reduce soil erosion as well as for animal feed.

 Plant structure

-The Chinese pea shrub is a dicot plant with simple leaves made up of pinnate venation and are oppositely arranged.
+Caragana korshinskii is a dicot plant with simple leaves made up of pinnate venation and are oppositely arranged.
 The pea shrub is composed of multiple stems that range between 1–4 m in length.

-Human Uses
+Human uses

-The Chinese Pea Shrub is utilized by people to curb erosion.
-The Pea Shrub also helps to facilitate revegetation of ecosystems in China, as well as providing shade for the animals that inhabit the area.
-People have also been using the Pea Shrub to improve the soil by supplying nutrients that can be taken up by other plants in the future.
+Caragana korshinskii is utilized by people to curb erosion.
+It also helps to facilitate revegetation of ecosystems in China, as well as providing shade for the animals that inhabit the area.
+People have also been using it to improve the soil by supplying nutrients that can be taken up by other plants in the future.

-The Pea Shrub can also be used to build poles, tool handles, and other forms of woodware.
+Caragana korshinskii can also be used to build poles, tool handles, and other forms of woodware.